Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: Discussions and Conclusions

 \section{Discussions and Conclusions}

 In this paper, we studied the effect of BHNS binary parameters on the properties of the ejected material as well as their associated EM emission.
 The tidal disruption of the NS and the outcome of the subsequent BHNS merger are primarily determined by $M_{BH}$, $a_{BH}$ and the EoS of the in-falling NS.
 While the majority of the tidally disrupted NS mass gets directly accreted onto the BH on short viscous timescales, a considerable fraction of the ejecta with mass $M_{disk}$ forms a remnant disk around the BH as the remaining ejecta material with mass $M_{ej,dyn}$ becomes gravitationally unbound from the compact remnant.
 We consider $M_{BH}$ and $a_{BH}$ distributions motivated from transient LMXB observations in order to estimate the ejecta masses $M_{disk}$ and $M_{ej,dyn}$.
-We find that $M_{disk}$ and $M_{ej,dyn}$ are practically unaffected by the specific $M_{BH}$ distribution considered, provided that the mean BH masses are similar whereas both the ejecta masses increase with the increase in BH spin magnitude.
-The ejecta masses are expectedly larger for the softer H4 NS EoS due to larger disruption.
+We find that $M_{disk}$ and $M_{ej,dyn}$ are practically unaffected by the specific $M_{BH}$ distribution considered (see Appendix \ref{dist_sims}), provided that the mean BH masses are similar whereas both the ejecta masses increase with the increase in BH spin magnitude.
+The ejecta masses are expectedly larger for the stiffer H4 NS EoS due to larger disruption.

-We obtain the aLIGO design strain sensitivity as a function of detection frequency to estimate the detection horizon volume and thereby the event detection rates for a given BHNS binary using the coalescence rates from population synthesis models.
-Although the GW event detection rates can vary by about three orders of magnitude around the mean value depending on the poorly constrained BHNS coalescence rate, the mean rate $\dot{N}_{GW} \sim 4\ {\rm year}^{-1}$ is practically independent of the choice of $M_{BH}$ and $a_{BH}$ distributions and is unaffected by the NS EoS.
+We obtain the aLIGO design strain sensitivity as a function of detection frequency to estimate the detection horizon volume and thereby the event detection rates for a BHNS binary with a given orientation using the coalescence rates from population synthesis models.
+Although the GW event detection rates can vary by about three orders of magnitude around the mean value depending on the poorly constrained BHNS coalescence rate, the mean rate for a fixed binary configuration is practically independent of the choice of $M_{BH}$ and $a_{BH}$ distributions and is unaffected by the NS EoS.
 In addition to being promising sources of GWs detectable by aLIGO, BHNS binaries are expected to have significant EM emission providing further information about the properties of the ejecta material as well as the post-merger remnant.

 We discuss the possible EM counterparts for these BHNS mergers and estimate their peak emission parameters.
 The EM emission is primarily due to four ejecta components: the \emph{ultra-relativistic} sGRB jet, the \emph{mildly-relativistic} cocoon, the \emph{sub-relativistic} dynamical ejecta and the \emph{sub-relativistic} magnetic/viscous/neutrino-driven winds.
 The early-time emission consists of the jet prompt, cocoon prompt and macronova whereas the late-time emission comprises of synchrotron afterglow from the jet, cocoon, dynamical ejecta and the wind.
 In contrast to the isotropic emission from the wind, the emissions from the jet, cocoon and dynamical ejecta components are expected to be fairly anisotropic.